FSA digital communication rules and guidelines

 10. Off topic comments do not improve the clarity of the threads, website staff may move or edit off topic posts.

-11. Comments that are intended for the Forum audience may not be intended for wider circulation.
-Postings to the Forum should not be forwarded to another party without the consent of the originator (or other participants in the case of a conversational ‘thread’).
+11. Comments that are intended for the platform audience may not be intended for wider circulation.
+Postings to the platform should not be forwarded to another party without the consent of the originator (or other participants in the case of a conversational ‘thread’).

 12. Remember that email is not a secure medium and you should never send any confidential information.
 As a general rule (guidance), never send anything that you would not write on the back of a postcard.